-1.1 Background
+1.2 Background

-- 1.1.1 Cartmel Conservation Area was first designated in 1969 by Lancashire County Council.
-A review and appraisal of the Conservation Area was carried out in 2008 by South Lakeland District Council (SLDC), following a Place Detectives public participation event in 2007.
+- 1.2.1 Cartmel conservation area was first designated in 1969 by Lancashire County Council.
+A review and appraisal of the conservation area was carried out in 2008 by South Lakeland District Council (SLDC), following a Place Detectives public participation event in 2007.
 The completed appraisal document was adopted by SLDC in March 2009, with accompanying maps illustrating the boundary, townscape character and architectural qualities.
-The appraisal, accessible online, explains why the conservation area is significant, with reference to its historical development and the architectural and historic character of the village and surrounding landscape. - 1.1.2 Fieldwork was undertaken in 2014 and 2015 and used to build an evidence base of the condition of the conservation area and the issues affecting its significance.
-The survey covered three separate aspects of Cartmel conservation area: - A buildings at risk survey, using the Historic England method of assessment - The extent to which buildings are 'authentic' or have been altered, towards an evidence base for a potential Article 4 Direction to control permitted development, identifying properties that are considered to merit this additional protection, which would result in some works requiring planning permission. - Identification of buildings for inclusion on a list of buildings of local architectural or historic significance that are of particular merit in the conservation area, which are also known as non-designated heritage assets (NDHAs), so the special character (significance) of these buildings will become a material consideration in planning decisions that affect them. - 1.1.3 The fieldwork was reviewed and used to inform proposals as set out in the publication of a draft Conservation Area Management Plan (CAMP) for Cartmel.
-A steering group comprising of Cartmel Village Society, Allithwaite and Cartmel Parish Council and SLDC officers was established and oversaw the preparation of the CAMP, using the services of Marion Barter Associates. - 1.1.4 Following this, a consultation of the draft CAMP SPD (February 2022) took place between 3 March to 14 April 2022, which included a drop-in event.
-Further details on the consultation can be found in the Consultation Statement. - 1.1.5 This document has been amended to reflect the comments received, and provides further guidance on managing the special character of the conservation area, when changes are proposed.
+The appraisal, accessible online, explains why the conservation area is significant, with reference to its historical development and the architectural and historic character of the village and surrounding landscape. - 1.2.2 Fieldwork was undertaken in 2014 and 2015 and used to build an evidence base of the condition of the conservation area and the issues affecting its significance.
+The survey covered three separate aspects of Cartmel conservation area: - A buildings at risk survey, using the Historic England method of assessment - The extent to which buildings are 'authentic' or have been altered, providing an evidence base for a potential Article 4 Direction to control permitted development, identifying properties that are considered to merit this additional protection, which would result in some works requiring planning permission. - Identification of buildings for inclusion on a list of buildings of local architectural or historic significance that are of particular merit in the conservation area, which are also known as non-designated heritage assets (NDHAs), so the special character (significance) of these buildings will become a material consideration in planning decisions that affect them.

+- 1.2.3 The fieldwork was reviewed and used to inform proposals as set out in the publication of a draft Conservation Area Management Plan (CAMP) for Cartmel.
+A steering group comprising of Cartmel Village Society, Allithwaite and Cartmel Parish Council and SLDC officers was established and oversaw the preparation of the CAMP, using the services of Marion Barter Associates. - 1.2.4 Following this, a consultation of the draft CAMP SPD (February 2022) took place from 3 March to 14 April 2022, which included a drop-in event.
+Comments were taken into account and changes made to the CAMP.
+An additional consultation was undertaken from 24 November to 22 December 2022 on a revised version.
+Further details on the consultation and how feedback has been taken into account in finalising the CAMP can be found in the Consultation Statement.